zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-refreshable-clones/adb-refreshable-clones.md

 ## STEP 1: Create a Table in the Source Database

 1. Navigate to your existing **ADW Finance Mart** database instance that you created in this workshop's &quot;Getting Started&quot; lab.
 (Alternatively, create a new database as your source.)
-Insert a line of data into this source database before you clone it, by opening a SQL Developer Web (SDW) worksheet via the **Tools** tab in the Autonomous Database Details page of the OCI console.
-Connect to SDW as the user named **admin** with the password you created for the admin user in the Getting Started lab.
+Insert a line of data into this source database before you clone it, by opening a Database Actions worksheet via the **Tools** tab in the Autonomous Database Details page of the OCI console.
+Connect to Database Actions as the user named **admin** with the password you created for the admin user in the Getting Started lab.
+On the Database Actions page, under the **Development** heading, click **SQL**.

   ![ALT text is not available for this image](images/2676055911.png)